-• 49 U.S.C.
-106(t) establishes in the Federal Aviation Administration the Office of Whistleblower Protection and Aviation Safety Investigations to receive complaints and information submitted by employees of persons holding certificates issued under Title 14, Code of Federal Regulations and employees of the Agency concerning the possible existence of an activity relating to a violation of an order, a regulation, or any other provision of Federal law relating to aviation safety.
+- 49 U.S.C.
+106(t) establishes in the Federal Aviation Administration the Office of Whistleblower Protection and Aviation Safety Investigations to receive complaints and information submitted by employees of persons holding certificates issued under Title 14, Code of Federal Regulations and employees of the Agency concerning the possible existence of an activity relating to a violation of an order, a regulation, or any other provision of Federal law relating to aviation safety. - 49 U.S.C.
+3101 authorizes the head of each Federal agency to establish and maintain an active, continuing program for the economical and efficient management of the records of the agency. - 49 U.S.C.
+40101 (Economic Regulation) establishes the Secretary of Transportation shall consider the following matters, among others, as being in the public interest and consistent with public convenience and necessity: assigning and maintaining safety as the highest priority in air commerce; preventing deterioration in established safety procedures, recognizing the clear intent, encouragement, and dedication of Congress to further the highest degree of safety in air transportation and air commerce, and to maintain the safety vigilance that has evolved in air transportation and air commerce and has come to be expected by the traveling and shipping public.

-- 44 U.S.C.
-3102 authorizes the head of each Federal agency to establish and maintain an active, continuing program for the economical and efficient management of the records of the agency. - 49 U.S.C.
-40101 (Economic Regulation) establishes the Secretary of Transportation shall consider the following matters, among others, as being in the public interest and consistent with public convenience and necessity: assigning and maintaining safety as the highest priority in air commerce; preventing deterioration in established safety procedures, recognizing the clear intent, encouragement, and dedication of Congress to further the highest degree of safety in air transportation and air commerce, and to maintain the safety vigilance that has evolved in air transportation and air commerce and has come to be expected by the traveling and shipping public. - 49 U.S.C.
-42121 (Protection of Employees Providing Air Safety Information) A holder of a certificate under section 44704 or 44705 of this title, or a contractor, subcontractor, or supplier of such holder, may not discharge an employee or otherwise discriminate against an employee with respect to compensation, terms, conditions, or privileges of employment because the employee (or any person acting pursuant to a request of the employee) ... provided information relating to any violation or alleged violation of any order, regulation, or standard of the Federal Aviation Administration or any other provision of Federal law relating to aviation safety under this subtile or any other law of the United States... - 49 U.S.C.
-44701 (Promoting Safety) the Administrator of the Federal Aviation Administration shall promote safe flight of civil aircraft in air commerce by prescribing- minimum standards required in the interest of safety for appliances and for the design, material, construction, quality of work, and performance of aircraft, aircraft engines...and to examine and report on the inspecting, servicing, and overhauling; regulations required in the interest of safety... and regulations and minimum standards for other practices, methods, and procedure the Administrator finds necessary for safety in air commerce and national security. - Federal Aviation Reauthorization Act of 1996 (Sections 341, 510, and 1210) authorizes the Administrator, in carrying out various aviation programs... and amends the Airport and Airway Improvement Act of 1982 to establish within the FAA an Aircraft Noise Ombudsman who shall be consulted when the FAA proposes changes in aircraft routes so as to minimize any increases in aircraft noise overpopulated areas. - FAA Reauthorization Act of 2018 (Section 180) The Regional Administrator for that region shall designate an individual to be the Regional Ombudsman for the region... to serve as a regional liaison with the public, including community groups, on issues regarding aircraft noise, pollution, and safety; make recommendations to the Administrator for the region to address concerns raised by the public and improve the consideration of public comments in decision-making processes; and be consulted on proposed changes in aircraft operations affecting the region, including arrival and departure routes, in order to minimize environmental impacts, including noise.
+- 49 U.S.C.
+42121 (Protection of Employees Providing Air Safety Information) - A holder of a certificate under section 44704 or 44705 of this title, or a contractor, subcontractor, or supplier of such holder, may not discharge an employee or otherwise discriminate against an employee with respect to compensation, terms, conditions, or privileges of employment because the employee (or any person acting pursuant to a request of the employee) ... provided information relating to any violation or alleged violation of any order, regulation, or standard of the Federal Aviation Administration or any other provision of Federal law relating to aviation safety under this subtitle or any other law of the United States... - 49 U.S.C.
+44701 (Promoting Safety) the Administrator of the Federal Aviation Administration shall promote safe flight of civil aircraft in air commerce by prescribing- minimum standards required in the interest of safety for appliances and for the design, material, construction, quality of work, and performance of aircraft, aircraft engines...and to examine and report on the inspecting, servicing, and overhauling; regulations required in the interest of safety... and regulations and minimum standards for other practices, methods, and procedure the Administrator finds necessary for safety in air commerce and national security.